 Ready to design and pitch your venture?
 Download an application packet

 Download an application packet from this website and follow the instructions to draft and submit your idea.
 You will submit a two page concept note and resume for each core team member.
 A team of judges will review and invite the most promising ideas to the next round.
 Invitations will be sent by Friday, December 8th.
 You will use winter break to flesh out your plan.

 The most promising entrepreneurs will have several interviews with judges on the phone.
 Based on your plan and interview, judges may decide to award you seed capital to launch.
-Winners will be notified on March 2, 2020.
+Winners will be notified by March 1, 2024.